VibeEngineering-LLC/waterfall-viewer/INSTALL.en.md

-# Installing AtomSpectra Waterfall Viewer from Scratch
+# Installing Waterfall Viewer from Scratch

 Step-by-step instructions: what to install and how to run the waterfall spectrogram viewer on Windows.
 No Python experience required.